Clinical Education Overview

 Clinical Education Curriculum

-Prior to the first clinical education experience, students complete all foundational patient management coursework, ensuring that they are fully prepared to treat patients with musculoskeletal, neurologic, and cardiopulmonary dysfunctions in a variety of inpatient practice settings.
+Prior to the first clinical education experience, students complete all foundational patient management coursework, ensuring that they are fully prepared to treat patients with musculoskeletal, neurologic, and cardiopulmonary dysfunctions in a variety of practice settings.

-Our DPT clinical education curriculum includes:
+Baylor's DPT clinical education curriculum includes:

 - 8-week clinical experience in the 4th academic term